mianameer314/BRANDING-SYSTEM-ADVANCE/daily work updates/week7_complete.md

 ### 1. Backend & Testing
 - **Unified Operations API:** Built and verified the `/api/v1/operations/workflow-overview` and `/api/v1/operations/items` endpoints to aggregate statuses across all content types (Blog, News, Project, Insight, Case Study).
+- **Recent Activity Update:** Refined the backend query to sort recent activity by `updated_at` instead of `status_changed_at`, guaranteeing that all global edits and revisions surface in the activity feed immediately, not just stage transitions.
+- **Filter Precision:** Fixed backend filtering so that if an author filter is applied to a content type that doesn't track authors (like News), it correctly returns zero results instead of all results.
 - **Test Coverage:** Wrote and executed comprehensive end-to-end test suites in `tests/test_operations.py`.
 Verified that stage aggregations, unified queues, and status/type filters all successfully pass (100% completion).

 ### 2. Frontend Connectivity & Bug Fixes